craigthings/atomx/README.md

 # API

-## Atomx Store
+## 🔒 Atomx Store

 A store contains multiple atomic states and actions on that state.
 It is also an event dispatcher.

-The references below assume this global state matches the example found above.
+The examples below assume this global state matches the example found above.

 ### `Store.get()`